Ken-Donahue/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model - an object representation of HTML elements.
+It allows us to interface webpages.

 2. What is an event?

+    Events are user interactions with a webpage.

 3. What is an event listener?

+    It's a way to track events and perform actions based on events.

 4. Why would we convert a NodeList into an Array?

+    So that we can use array methods on them.

 5. What is a component?

+    A component is a reusable piece of code.
+We use them to construct elements that share styling and functionality.

 ### Git Set up